 Visit the palace of Versailles and Monet’s Giverny

-Travel round-trip from your Paris hotel or apartment in a private vehicle with a personal driver to see Versailles and Giverny.
-Priority admission and headset on site included.
+Travel round-trip from your Paris hotel or apartment in a private vehicle with a personal driver for your private Versailles and Giverny day trip.
+Priority admission, and headset on site, included.

 Price: $970 for a group of up to four people.
 Add $105 per person up to eight people.
 For groups of more than eight, please contact us directly for pricing.